Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Rogue access point definition

-A wireless access point that was set up without the network’s administrator’s or owner’s consent.
+A rogue access point is a wireless access point that was set up without the network’s administrator’s or owner’s consent.
 It provides unauthorized access to a network’s wired infrastructure.
 Rogue access points are not always set up with malicious intent — they are often installed by employees who want wireless access.

 Why are rogue access points dangerous?